EnigmaCurry/d.rymcg.tech/filestash/README.md

 [Filestash](https://github.com/mickael-kerjean/filestash) is a web-based file manager, connecting to many different storage backends.

+This configuration requires HTTP Basic Authentication in front of the application.
+This is due to the fact that **I consider filestash to be insecure by default**, and because it performs the backend authentication *on the client*.
+I have enforced HTTP basic authentication as a simple mitigation against leaking these credentials publicly, however *you must trust all of your users as if you were giving them your backend storage credentials directly.* If you create a storage backend, and save the default password, the backend storage credentials are visible to all client users.

 ## Config

 Run `make config` or copy `.env-dist` to `.env_${DOCKER_CONTEXT}_default` and edit the variables: